 Congratulations to Hiroshi Honda, President of the Japanese Language Speech Contest Victoria Inc. and life member of the JLTAV, and his committee for organising this year’s Japanese Language Speech Contest online on Sunday 5 September.
 For further information on this competition, please go to: https://japanspeechcontest.org.au/.

 As an Association, we promote the sharing of teaching ideas, and in this newsletter we have included some activity pages.
 If you have a resource(s) you would like to share, please email it to firstname.lastname@example.org.
 Perhaps you have some great resources you leave for CRTs, especially non-Japanese speaking CRTs.
-During Term 3, we received a suggestion from a colleague to create a ‘Certificate of Achievement’ that can be used by teachers.
-We have included a template in this newsletter.

 The JLTAV Committee continue to work hard to organise events throughout the year and I thank them for all their hard work, generosity and commitment to the Association.
 Contact details of the 2021 committee have been included in this newsletter.